plediii/coord_util/README.md

 center_of_geometry returns a 1x3 array containing the coordinates at the average of the atom coordinates in the system.

- For instance, if the center of geometry of atoms arranged in the corners of a square is the center of the square:
+For instance, the center of geometry of atoms arranged at the corners of a square is the center of the square:

     center_of_geometry(np.array([0., 0., 0.,
                                  1., 0., 0.,
 	                         0., 1., 0.,
 	                         0., 0., 1.,]))
 	                         == np.array([0.5, 0.5, 0.5])

 ##### rmsd

-rmsd returns the *least* root mean square distance between two geometries.
+`rmsd` is a slight misnomer, since rmsd is the *least* root mean square distance between two geometries.
+However, the convention is to simply refer to this measure as rmsd.
+The root mean square distance between two geometries is simply the l2-norm of the difference vector, divided by the square root of the number of atoms:

+       rootmeansquare(v1, v2) == sqrt(dot(v1-v2, v1-v2)/(len(v1)/3)).

+The *least* root mean square is the least root mean square between the two vectors, amongst all possible rotations and translations of the geometry.
+The intuition is that, for example, a water molecule is identical no matter how it's rotated or translated; only differences beyond rotation and translation are relevant.

+So,
+	rmsd(v1, v2) == rmsd(v1, translate(v2, anything))

+and

+	rmsd(v1, v2) == rmsd(v1, rotate(v2, anyangle)).

 ##### translate

+`translate` displaces all atoms in a geometry by a uniform vector; for example, if we translate a geometry via,

+	    translate(geom, delta_vector).

+Then, for any atom in the geometry

+    get_atom_coords(geom, idx) - get_atom_coords(translate(geom, delta_vector)), idx) == delta_vector.

 ##### dihedral

+`dihedral` calculates the dihedral angle between involving for atoms.
+Example:

+	   dihedral(geom, idx, jdx, kdx, ldx)

 ##### atom_dist

+`atom_dist` calculates the distance between the idxth and jdxth atoms.
+Example:

+	    atom_dist(geom, idx, jdx).

 ##### rotate_euler

+`rotate_euler` rotates the geometry about the origin according to the euler angles.
+Example:

+	       rotate_euler(geom, alpha, beta, gamma).

 ##### transform

+`transform` applies a 3x3 transformation matrix to each atom in the geometry.
+Example:

+	    transform(geom, euler_rotation_matrix(alpha, beta, gamma)).

 ## topology